Paul Tagliabue: NFL in Europe

 The NFL continued to play pre-season games in Europe with the American Bowl series.
 Paul Tagliabue started a spring developmental league, the World League of American Football (WLAF), with seven teams in North America, plus three in Europe.
 The European teams dominated in 1991, the first season.
-After the second season, 1992, in which US-based teams played in the World Bowl, the World League was shut down as it was unsuccessful in the US.
+After the second season, 1992, in which U.S.-based teams played in the World Bowl, the World League was shut down as it was unsuccessful in the United States.
 In 1995, the spring league returned as the NFL Europe with six teams in Europe.
 When Tagliabue retired, five teams were based in Germany.
 Tagliabue's successor Roger Goodell shut down the NFL Europe after the 2007 season. but replaced it with the NFL International Series in October 2007 with regular season games in London.

-In 2022 the NFL played its first ever Regular Season Game in mainland Europe.
-The game was played in Munich, Germany on November 13, 2022.
+On November 13, 2022, the NFL played its first-ever regular-season game in mainland Europe, in Munich, Germany.